AyrtonStout/Bamboo/README.txt

 -Redid inventory class and its methods to make more sense at the expense of code length -Fixed long standing bug that would destroy the currently equipped item if equipping a different item
+-It is now possible to equip more than just weapons, though such gear does not yet exist

 v0.39
 -Potions are now only usable on valid targets (targets that would benefit/ are alive)